manymoments/manymoments.github.io/_posts/2019-09-13-flavours-of-partial-synchrony.markdown

 The real world definitely does not behave like this, so why is this model so popular? its because it abstracts away a much more plausible model of how networks behave:

 1. say 99% of the time the network is stable and message delays are bounded.
-For example, it's probably true that internet latencies are less than a second 99% of the time (more formally the 99% percentile of latency is less than a second).
+For example, it's probably true that internet latencies are less than a second 99% of the time (more formally, the 99% percentile of latency is less than a second).
-2. during times of crisis (for example when under a Denial of Service attack) there is no good way to bound latency.
+2. during times of crisis (for example, when under a Denial-of-Service attack) there is no good way to bound latency.

-The *GST* flavour allows to build systems that perform well in the best case but maintain safety even if the conservative assumptions on latency fail in rare cases.
+The *GST* flavour allows to build systems that perform well in the *best case* but maintain safety even if the conservative assumptions on latency fail in *rare cases*.
 This allows protocol designers to fix the parameter $\Delta$ based on reasonably conservative values.

 ### The Unknown Latency flavour of Partial Synchrony
-In the UL flavour, the system is always synchronous, but the bound of the maximum delay is unknown to the protocol designer.
+In the UL flavour, the system is always *synchronous*, but the bound of the maximum delay is *unknown* to the protocol designer.

 There are several advantages of this flavour in terms of simplicity.
-First, it requires less parameters (no GST, just $ Delta)$.
+First, it requires less parameters (no GST, just $\Delta)$.
 Second, it avoids defining asynchronous communication.

-The way the *Unknown Latency* models the real world is somewhat problematic, it essentially strives to set the latency of the protocol to be as large as the worst case latency that will ever occur.
+The way the *Unknown Latency* models the real world is somewhat problematic, it essentially strives to set the latency of the protocol to be as large as the *worst case* latency that will ever occur.

-Unlike the GST flavour where $\Delta$ can be set conservatively, in the UL flavour the estimation of latency needs to grow based on the worst case behaviour of the system.
+Unlike the GST flavour where $\Delta$ can be set conservatively, in the UL flavour the estimation of latency needs to grow based on the worst case behavior of the system.

-In fact many early academic BFT systems had mechanisms that **double** the protocol's estimation of $\Delta$ each time there was a timeout.
-[Prime](http://www.dsn.jhu.edu/pub/papers/Prime_tdsc_accepted.pdf) showed that this causes a serious denial of service attack.
+In fact, many early academic BFT systems had mechanisms that **double** the protocol's estimation of $\Delta$ each time there was a timeout.
+[Prime](http://www.dsn.jhu.edu/pub/papers/Prime_tdsc_accepted.pdf) showed that this may cause a serious denial of service attack.

 ### The theoretical equivalence of both flavours of Partial Synchrony